 In this Europe art guide, I take you on a chronological tour of the greatest art of Europe, from ancient Greece through the Renaissance to the 20th century.
-Knowing about these magnificent artistic treasures will either stoke your wanderlust or lend depth to your museum-viewing if you're already there.
+Knowing about these magnificent European art treasures will either stoke your wanderlust or lend depth to your museum-viewing.

-Here are my picks for 75 works of art that should be on your bucket list for Europe.
-You'll travel to the art cities of Paris, London, Rome, Madrid, Florence, and more.
-You'll tour many of Europe's must visit destinations.
+Here are my picks for 75 must see masterpieces that should be on your bucket list for Europe.
+I tell you about the art works and where to find them in Europe.

 1. Laocoon | Vatican Museums, Vatican City